-With the number of installed RCM systems growing, the range of different objectives and cameras being used with the rescan confocal is expanding too – in many cases, RCM was added to the already existing system.
-This was also our mission: an affordable plug-and-play box to upgrade the existing imaging systems to new levels.
+With the number of installed RCM systems growing, the range of different objectives and cameras used with the RCM is expanding too – in many cases, RCM has been added to upgrade already existing imaging system.
+This is also our goal: to be an affordable add-on to the existing imaging system, allowing for high resolution confocal imaging.

-In case you are looking at your old system now, with your favourite objective, or camera you already have, and wonder, whether it would be compatible with RCM upgrade too, then this post is exactly for you!
+In case you are looking at your old microscope equipped with your favourite objective and camera, and wonder, whether you could use what you already have as a basis for a re-scan confocal microscope, then this post is exactly for you!

-The table below lists all of the objectives and camera types we recommend to use with RCM.
-Using the objectives that are not listed here means that you will not achieve the improved lateral resolution through the rescanning principle.
-Also axial resolution and sectioning power will be reduced, due to a mismatch of the RCM pinhole size.
+The table below lists all of the objective and camera types we recommend to use with RCM.
+For the objective types not listed, no improved lateral resolution will be achieved through the re-scanning principle.
+Also axial resolution and sectioning power will be reduced due to a mismatch of the RCM pinhole size.

-Do not hesitate to contact us if you need more advise on your best camera choice!
+Do not hesitate to contact us for advise on your objective and camera choice!